Water Affecting Activities Permit - South Australia

 Description

-You will need this permit if you intend to undertake certain activities that may potentially have adverse impacts on the condition of water resources.
 Water resources include watercourses, lakes, dams, floodplains, groundwater, springs, wetlands, waterholes and catchment landscapes.

 • constructing or enlarging dams or structures to collect or divert water

-• excavating material from a watercourse, lake or floodplain
+• excavating material from a watercourse, lake or floodplain (e.g. excavating or cleaning soaks, waterholes and on-stream dams)

-• destroying vegetation in a watercourse, lake or floodplain
+• destroying vegetation in a watercourse, lake or floodplain (e.g. removal of reeds)

-• drilling, deepening and back filling wells, bores and groundwater access trenches
+• drilling, deepening and back filling wells, bores and groundwater access trenches.

 Service type